Five Places to Get Hands On with Geology in Newfoundland and Labrador

 On the southern tip of the Avalon Peninsula, you’ll find Mistaken Point Ecological Reserve: a UNESCO World Heritage Site and home to the oldest fossils of complex multicellular life found anywhere on Earth.
-Start with a visit to the Edge of Avalon Interpretation Centre; here you can learn all about these important fossils before heading out on a guided tour of the fossil site.
-A 30-minute hike will reward you with breathtaking coastal scenery and the opportunity to view the first signs of life on Earth, beautifully preserved in 565 million-year-old sea floors.
+Start with a visit to the Edge of Avalon Interpretive Centre; here you can learn all about these important fossils before heading out on a guided tour of the fossil site.
+A 6 km round-trip hike will reward you with breathtaking coastal scenery and the opportunity to view the first signs of life on Earth, beautifully preserved in 565 million-year-old sea floors.
 It’s a real walk back in time.

 The Rooms is home to a beautifully preserved Haootia Quadriformis fossil.
 Photo courtesy of Kathi Stacey.

 Newfoundland’s provincial museum, The Rooms, is always worth a visit, but geology buffs will be especially interested in the Haootia Quadriformis: the world’s oldest muscular animal.
 Discovered on the Bonavista Peninsula in 2008, this half-billion-year-old fossil provides some of the earliest evidence of muscle tissue in the world’s biological record.